lintermanlab/B_flu_scRNAseq/README.md

 - VDJ fate mapping with immunarch
 - Immcantation suite usage to calculate SHM for a single sample (IgD- PBMC at day 28)

+The Seurat objects themselves are too large for github.
+They would need re-creation from via fastq->cellranger->Seurat.

 ### scripts directory

 Helper script to import VDJPuzzle output into R.

 ### figures directory

 Each figure is drawn in turn.
-These Rmarkdown files require the cohort_2016_17 data sub-directory.
+These Rmarkdown files require the `cohort_2016_17/data` directory.
+Some intermediate, large files from this directory are not duplicated on github - these files would need local regeneration for all figures to be drawn.
+Code to re-generate these intermediate steps is in `cohort_2016_17` directory.

 Where code execution is quick (<1 minute), the code for that figure is self-contained.
 Where code execution is longer, a separate processing Rmd has been written in the `cohort_2016_17` directory.
 Draft figure legends are included on the second page of each generated pdf.